klequis/klequis.io/site/content/blog/installing-mongodb-on-ubuntu/index.md

 ```

 The `use admin` command switches you to the `admin` database.
-This will be the 'authentication database' for superuser.
+This will be the 'authentication database' for superUser.

 ```console